sathomas/jsDataV.is/src/text/apndA/01-functional-programming.md

 </html>
 ```

-With Underscore in place, we can now optimize the performance of our Fibonacci implementation.
+With Underscore.js in place, we can now optimize the performance of our Fibonacci implementation.

 The problem with the recursive implementation is that it results in many unnecessary calls to `fib()`.
 For example, executing `fib(28)` requires more than 100,000 calls to `fib(3)`.
 And each time `fib(3)` is called, the return value is recalculated from scratch.
 It would be better if the implementation only called `fib(3)` once, and every subsequent time it needed to know the value of `fib(3)` it re-used the previous result instead of recalculating it from scratch.
 In effect, we'd like to implement a cache in front of the `fib()` function.
 The cache could eliminate the repetitive calculations.

-This approach is known as _memoizing_, and the Underscore library has a simple method to automatically and transparently memoize JavaScript functions.
+This approach is known as _memoizing_, and the Underscore.js library has a simple method to automatically and transparently memoize JavaScript functions.
 Not surprisingly, that method is called `memoize()`.
 To use it, we first wrap the function we want to memoize within the Underscore object.
-Just as jQuery uses the bling character ($) for wrapping, Underscore uses the underscore character.
+Just as jQuery uses the bling character ($) for wrapping, Underscore.js uses the underscore character.
 After wrapping our function, we simply call the `memoize()` method.
 Here's the complete code:

 ``` {.javascript .numberLines}
 var fib = _( function(n) {